pals-ttic/sjc/README.md

 </pre>

+## License
+Since we use Stable Diffusion, we are releasing under their OpenRAIL license.
+Otherwise we do not identify any components or upstream code that carry restrictive licensing requirements.

 ## Structure
 In addition to SJC, the repo also contains an implementation of [Karras sampler](https://arxiv.org/abs/2206.00364), and a customized, simple voxel nerf.
 We provide the abstract parent class based on Karras et. al. and include